 We all rely on clean, safe drinking water every single day.
 But have you ever stopped to think about where your water comes from and how it gets purified before it flows from your taps?

-Chances are, your home’s water supply contains at least trace amounts of contaminants like chemicals, sediments, heavy metals, and microorganisms picked up from the environment.
+Chances are, your home’s water supply contains at least trace amounts of contaminants, such as chemicals, sediments, heavy metals, and microorganisms, picked up from the environment.
 While municipal water treatment removes many impurities, filters are often needed in-home to achieve the highest quality of H2O.

 But how exactly do they do it?
 In this article, we’ll explore the scientific processes filters use to purify water and leave you with liquid gold pure enough for consumption.
 By the end, the inner workings of your water filter will be crystal clear.